Residence Life faqs

 A complete list of do's and don'ts of what to bring (PDF) is included in your assignment mailing that is sent out by mid-July each year.
 Some highlights include: do bring twin extra long sheets, do bring computer equipment, do bring a small refrigerator, but leave your microwaves, hot plates and candles at home.

 Yes, off campus guests may visit Sunday through Thursday, 8 a.m. to Midnight, and Friday and Saturday, 8 a.m. to 2 a.m., by checking in at the front desk of the building.
 Overnight guests of the same sex may spend the night on campus if a Resident Overnight Automated Request (ROAR) is submitted through Self-Service on mySXU and approved by the resident assistant on duty.

 Yes, many job openings on campus become available each year.
 The most plentiful include front desk workers supervised by Public Safety to help deliver services provided at the halls' main entrances.
-Apply online through Cougar Jobs or contact the Office of Human Resources, E-100B, at 773-298-3451 for more information.
+Apply for all on-campus positions online through Handshake.
+For more information, contact Career Services in Room L-208, at 773-298-3131, or at email@example.com

 We encourage you to take the time to indicate your personal preferences on the Housing Contract to help ensure the best possible match to begin with.
 If you do have problems, you can contact your residence hall director to discuss your options.
 We expect that each resident will work to respect those they are living with and give each situation a little time before deciding they can no longer live with a particular person.
 If necessary, the hall director will decide it if a move should be made.
 Be aware that housing options are very tight during the fall semester and room changes are limited to one change per semester.
 It's usually best to try to work out initial problems that occur in your current room situation.
 Open communication with your roommate, resident assistant and hall director will help in this process.